BACKSTAB44/Old-Rengar-Rebirth/README.md

 This project is not affiliated with or endorsed by Riot Games.

 League of Legends and all associated assets are property of Riot Games.

-This repository only contains original code, modifications, configuration edits, or fan-made assets unless otherwise stated.